ozfortress/ozfortress_docs/docs/rules/global.md

 | Further Offences | One Match Ban  | :material-close-circle-outline: Moderate |

 ### 7.3.
 Match Organisation & Playable Match Days
 After the match is posted on the ozfortress website, a Discord channel is created for Team Captains to communicate available days and times.
-Playable Match Days are outlined in [2.4.
-Playable Match Days](/rules/global/#24-playable-match-days).
+Playable Match Days are outlined below.

 We encourage all teams to set their match date/time, but in the case of a dispute an administrator may enforce the default match day and/or times.